srinivaspalnati22-png/srinivaspalnati22-png/README.md

 ## 🧑‍💻 About Me

-I'm a **3rd Year Computer Science Engineering** student at **NRI University, Andhra Pradesh**, passionate about building intelligent systems and scalable software solutions.
+I'm a **3rd Year Computer Science Engineering** student at **NRI University, Andhra Pradesh**, passionate about building intelligent systems and scalable, production-grade software.
 My goal is to secure a role as a **Software Development Engineer** or **AI/ML Engineer** at a leading product-based company.

 <div align="center">